Lakeland community asks trustees to re-run levy for reduced amount

 Shannon Rider and her husband both work in the district and have children in Lakeland schools.

-“I don’t want to go anywhere else but my number one responsibility is to ensure that my children have access to a school district where they can participate in sports, play instruments, take courses from exemplary teachers and have access to cutting edge materials and curriculum,” Rider said.
+“I don’t want to go anywhere else but my No. 1 responsibility is to ensure that my children have access to a school district where they can participate in sports, play instruments, take courses from exemplary teachers and have access to cutting edge materials and curriculum,” Rider said.
 “Without the levy, we can’t promise families that we will be able to provide their children with these opportunities.”

 “I don’t believe that voters voted no because they don’t support education,” Rider said.
 “I believe that people voted no because they didn’t understand what was on the table.”